🏷️Discount Calculator

 How do I calculate 20% off a price?

-To calculate 20% off any price, multiply the original price by 0.20 to get the discount amount, then subtract it from the original price.
-For example: 20% off $85 = $85 x 0.20 = $17 discount.
-Sale price = $85 - $17 = $68.
-Alternatively, multiply directly by 0.80 (which is 1 - 0.20) to get the sale price in one step: $85 x 0.80 = $68.
+Multiply the original price by 0.20 to get the discount amount, then subtract from the original price.
+Example: 20% off $85 = $85 × 0.20 = $17 discount; sale price = $68.
+Shortcut: multiply by 0.80 directly to get the sale price in one step ($85 × 0.80 = $68).
+This works for any discount: for 30% off, multiply by 0.70; for 15% off, multiply by 0.85.

 How do I find the original price before a discount?

-Divide the sale price by (1 minus the discount rate).
-For example, if an item costs $63 after a 30% discount: $63 / (1 - 0.30) = $63 / 0.70 = $90 original price.
-You can verify: 30% of $90 = $27, and $90 - $27 = $63.
+Divide the sale price by (1 minus the discount rate as a decimal).
+If an item costs $63 after a 30% discount: $63 ÷ (1 − 0.30) = $63 ÷ 0.70 = $90 original price.
+Verify: 30% of $90 = $27, and $90 − $27 = $63.
 This formula works for any percentage discount.

 What is the difference between a discount and a markdown?

-Subtract the sale price from the original price.
-Savings = Original Price - Sale Price.
-To express savings as a percentage: Savings Percentage = (Savings / Original Price) x 100.
-For example: original price $150, sale price $105.
+Savings = Original Price − Sale Price.
+To express as a percentage: Savings % = (Savings ÷ Original Price) × 100.
+Example: original $150, sale $105.
 Savings = $45.
-Savings percentage = ($45 / $150) x 100 = 30 percent off.
-This calculator shows both the dollar savings amount and the percentage in the results table.
+Savings percentage = ($45 ÷ $150) × 100 = 30%.
+This calculator shows both the dollar savings and percentage automatically.